irods/irods_client_rest_cpp/README.md

 It runs under the same linux service account as the iRODS Server, accesses `/etc/irods/server_config.json`, and uses the active authenticated `rodsadmin` iRODS account.

+This REST API requires an iRODS Server v4.2.0 or greater.

 ## Quickstart

 The iRODS C++ REST API can be installed via package manager and managed via `systemctl` alongside an existing iRODS Server: